ANC-5C/5c-site/index.md

 </table>

 ## Background/Bylaws
 **Advisory Neighborhood Commission 5C is one of 46 such Commissions of the District of Columbia Government.** ANC 5C deliberates on issues facing Ward 5 neighborhoods including all/parts of Arboretum, Brentwood, Fort Lincoln, Gateway, Langdon, and Woodridge.
-All Commissions are made up Commissioners elected by residents of Single-Member Districts (SMDs) within each Commission Area.
+Commissions are made up of Commissioners elected by residents of Single-Member Districts (SMDs) within each Commission Area.
 [Find your Single-Member District](https://dcgis.maps.arcgis.com/apps/instant/lookup/index.html?appid=12bb36e8b77a4a8780125e77e990b146).

-Individual Commissioners also conduct official business on behalf of their constituents and not on behalf of the Commission.
-For those matters, please reach out to individual Commissioners.
+Individual Commissioners also conduct official business on behalf of their constituents even when not on behalf of the Commission.
 The purpose of this website is to publish Commission materials.
+For non-Commission matters, please reach out to individual Commissioners.

 ## Contact
 **Email is the Government-furnished contact method for the Commission and Commissioners**; if emailing, include a brief description of the issue and the relevant locations.
 These emails become part of the Governmental record.